 As a statutory consultee Kersey Parish Council is consulted by Babergh District Council about all development in the Parish.
-The Parish Council discusses all planning applications at Council meetings and then gives their comments to the District Council.
+The Parish Council discusses all planning applications at Council meetings and then gives its comments to the District Council.
 Applicants and anyone interested are encouraged to attend Parish Council meetings where an opportunity is always given to applicants and members of the public present to comment on planning applications.

 Planning can be an emotive subject and the Parish Council has a responsibility to represent the whole community when it makes comments to the District Council about applications.
 The Parish Council will consider every planning application on its individual merits.

-Councillors will consider relevant material planning considerations such as:-
+Councillors will consider relevant material planning considerations such as:

-There are certain things are not material planning considerations and cannot be taken into account such as:-
+There are certain things are not material planning considerations and cannot be taken into account such as:

 Babergh District Council is the planning authority and all planning applications affecting Kersey are decided by Babergh District Council.